elastest/elastest-toolbox/docs/index.md

 ```
 cd elastest-toolbox/scripts
 ```
-To start ElasTest platform in `normal` mode with the `main.py` script execute:
+To start ElasTest platform in `full` mode with the `main.py` script execute:

 ```
 python main.py start